10 secret spots of New York

 Why go to these parks?

-What makes these two secret spots in New York different from other parks are two beautiful waterfalls that adorn the surroundings and the sound of the water transports you to a peaceful place where you can escape the hustle and bustle of the city while reading a book or sipping a coffee at one of the cozy little tables available to visitors.
-The trees in Greenacre Park and Paley Park create the sense of intimacy and serenity that I love about this place.
+What makes these two secret spots in New York different from other parks are two beautiful waterfalls that adorn the surroundings and the sound of the water transports you to a quiet place where you can escape the hustle and bustle of the city while reading a book or sipping a coffee at one of the cute little tables available to visitors.
+The trees in Greenacre Park and Paley Park create that sense of intimacy and serenity that I love about this place.

 7. Experience a night at the movies in Bryant Park!

-Why not spend an afternoon going to the movies in New York during your trip?
-A good plan for Monday evenings during the summer in the city, when the temperatures get hotter, is to head to Bryant Park to enjoy its outdoor film festival.
+Why not spend an evening going to the movies in New York City during your trip?
+A great plan for Monday nights during the summer in the city, when temperatures are hot, is to go to Bryant Park to enjoy its outdoor film festival.

 When does the curtain open?

-The viewing area opens at 5PM for people to take their seats but the film starts between 8PM and 9PM.
+The area set aside for watching the film opens at 17:00 for people to take their seats, but the film starts between 20:00 and 21:00.
 From experience I recommend you go early to get a good spot on the lawn and a popcorn cone, which is free at the entrance if you arrive early.

-While you wait for the movie to start you can relax on the grass, read, review what you have left to see of the city or just have a picnic while you enjoy the atmosphere in Bryant Park.
+While you wait for the film to start you can relax on the grass, read, review what you have left to see of the city or simply have a picnic while you enjoy the atmosphere in Bryant Park.

 Isabel's Traveller Tip